Gravitational Lensing of Galaxy Clustering: Theory

 \subsection{The theoretical convergence power spectrum}

 The angular power spectrum for the convergence field at some comoving distance $\chi_s$ is given by \citep{SchaanCIB}

 Lensing reconstruction using galaxy density fields as a source has great potential due to the massive amounts of galaxy position data available from existing surveys such as DES.
 This data has not been used for lensing reconstruction, so an efficient reconstruction method could be used to extract information from this otherwise untapped data source.
 This algorithm could also be used with new surveys such as LSST which provide unprecedented depth and precision in galaxy position measurements \citep{LSSTOverview,CatSim,CosmoDC2}.
-This information could be used to complement CMB lensing measurements.
-As an independent measurement, this would help improve the statistical power of observations and identify systematic errors.
+This information could be used to complement CMB lensing measurements in the same way that cosmic shear measurements can be used.
+This is an independent measurement {of the same physical effect as traditional galaxy shear measurements and is therefore a good complement to cosmic shear measurements}.
+This could in principle help improve the statistical power of observations and identify {possible systematic errors such as multiplicative errors in shear measurements.
+We could use the same galaxies for the shear measurements as for the lensing reconstruction, in which case the galaxy shape distortions and the distortion of the clustering should be a direct test for systematic errors.}

 When calculating $C_L$ and $N_L$ for $m_r < 25$, we used all bins with $0 < z < 3$.
 However, for the DES-like model ($m_r < 23$), we performed these calculations only for $0 < z < 1.6$, as it was difficult to get reliable clustering measurements at such low number density.
 Shear measurements from DES Y3 extended only to redshift $z < 1$ \citep{DESGalLens}.